gogins/csound-webserver-opcodes/README.md

 `webserver_open_html` - Makes the specified text available from the internal Web server.
 Normally, this text is a complete HTML page that can contain scripts and hyperlinks.
-The text is served relative to the base URI of the internal Web server.
+The text is served relative to the base directory of the internal Web server.

 HTML pages opened with this opcode have injected into them the `csound.js` script for the Csound proxy.